black77dragon/DragonShield/README.md

 ## Version History
+- 2.29: Parser logs are stored in Application Support and open directly from the UI.
 - 2.28: Debug logs area now uses ScrollView, allows selection and provides a log export button.
 - 2.27: Debug output text is now selectable for easy copy/paste.
 - 2.26: Improved error message when Python sandbox issue occurs and display debug output on failures.